Mpalmese/ProjectRepo/README.md

 3. Does MPAA rating effect the box office?

+4. How does the month of release affect box office results?

-4. Does runtime effect box office results?
+5. Does runtime effect box office results?

 Data sets to be used